 Fig.1 Viability and proliferation of MLC after 96 h of culture

 PBMC were adjusted to 2 × 106 cells/mL.
-PBMC were pre-incubated for 15 min with 50 μM zinc, 50 μM iron (Fe2+), a combination of 50 μM zinc and 50 μM iron (Fe2+), 50 μ Fe3, 2.5 μM TPEN, 200 μM BIP, 250 µM nicotinamide (NAD), 0.5 mM ascorbic acid (Asc), 1 mM sodium sulfite (Na₂SO₃),100 µM potassium chlorate (KClO₃) for 15 min or left untreated as a control.
+PBMC were pre-incubated for 15 min with 50 μM zinc, 50 μM iron (Fe2+), a combination of 50 μM zinc and 50 μM iron (Fe2+), 50 μM Fe3, 2.5 μM TPEN, 200 μM BIP, 250 µM nicotinamide (NAD), 0.5 mM ascorbic acid (Asc), 1 mM sodium sulfite (Na₂SO₃),100 µM potassium chlorate (KClO₃) for 15 min or left untreated as a control.
 MLC were generated and incubated for 4 days with indicated concentrations.

 (A) Cell viability was determined by propidium iodide (PI) staining and analyzed by flow cytometry (n=6).
 Statistical significances were calculated by one-way ANOVA using Dunnett´s multiple comparisions test as a post-hoc test.
 No significant differences were observed between control and treatment groups.
 (B) Total cell number was quantified using a hemocytometer to assess proliferation (n=6).